Eppo-exp/eppo-docs/docs/data-management/entities.md

 # Entities

 Entities are the subjects (randomization unit) of your experiments.
-For example, a food delivery app might run experiments on several entities: restaurants, customers, or Drivers.
+For example, a food delivery app might run experiments on several entities: restaurants, customers, or drivers.
 Similarly, a B2B SaaS company may have a user entity, a team entity, and a company entity.

 Assignment, Property, and Fact SQL's are all attached to entities.
 Each assignment SQL ties to exactly one entity, whereas a Fact SQL can tie to multiple entities.
 To read more about adding your data models to Eppo, see the [Definitions](/data-management/definitions) page.